kawanet/msgpack-lite/README.md

 - Faster than any other pure JavaScript libraries on node.js v4
 - Even faster than C++ based [msgpack](https://www.npmjs.com/package/msgpack) library (**90% faster** on encoding)
 - Streaming encoding and decoding interface is also available.
 It's more faster.
-- [Browsers](https://saucelabs.com/u/msgpack-lite) ready (Chrome, Firefox, Safari and even works on IE8)
+- Ready for [Web browsers](https://saucelabs.com/u/msgpack-lite) including Chrome, Firefox, Safari and even IE8
-- [Tested](https://travis-ci.org/kawanet/msgpack-lite) on Node.js v0.10, v0.12 and v4.2 as well as browsers
+- [Tested](https://travis-ci.org/kawanet/msgpack-lite) on Node.js v0.10, v0.12 and v4.2 as well as Web browsers

 ### Encoding and Decoding MessagePack